EXCLUSIVE-UK banking, other trade bodies to consult on merger - sources

 Elsewhere in retail financial services, cards are facing a European Union cap on fees, and Britain has launched a new regulator with a remit to inject more competition into the banking payments system.

-The UK Cards Association said it recognised the need to ensure the best value for members from industry representation and has taken part in recent discussions on collaboration between trade associations.

-"Following the release of any proposals for change, we will study emerging thinking carefully and provide a response," a UK Cards Association spokesman said.

-The Council of Mortgage Lenders and the Payments Council had no immediate comment.
+The Council of Mortgage Lenders, the Payments Council and the UK Cards Association had no immediate comment.

-Although the BBA also represents many investment banks, much of the lobbying for wholesale banking is conducted on a European basis, such as by the Association for Financial Markets in Europe or AFME.
-(Additional reporting by Steve Slater; Editing by David Evans)
+Lobbying for wholesale banking is conducted on a European basis, such as by the Association for Financial Markets in Europe or AFME.
+(Reporting by Huw Jones, editing by Steve Slater and David Evans)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan